Itinerary - Giant Texas Tour

 - Morning activities at the Wildcatter include horse demonstrations, hay wagon rides, horse shoes and lasso games.
 Horseback riding also is available.
 A Dutch oven lunch at the Wildcatter will give diners a great cooking demonstration along with a good meal.
 Visit “America’s Largest Downtown Square” in Graham, ideal for walking and shopping.
 Tour nearby Fort Belknap.
 Return to the Ranch for a chuck-wagon dinner followed by S’mores and relaxation.

 Day 6 Experience Abilene and the Texas Frontier

-- After checking into your hotel, travel 10 miles south to Buffalo Gap Historic Village.
+- After checking into your hotel, travel 10 miles south to Taylor County History Center.
 The Village preserves the heritage of the Texas Frontier by telling the story of the last 50 years of frontier life as the area slowly became “civilized.”
 The Village is a collection of 21 vintage buildings from the founding of this area and contains premier collections of artifacts, weapons and historic maps.
 It also houses the bookstore for the Texas State House Press.
 The Perini Ranch Steakhouse is a great stop for lunch or dinner in Buffalo Gap, or return to Abilene for your choice of great steaks, barbecue or lighter fare.
 Overnight in Abilene.

 Day 7 Visit Texas premier ghost town and downtown Dallas